28.06.2024 · Words by Myles

 Are composite doors better than uPVC doors?

-Both uPVC and composite doors are adaptable and can be custom designed to suit your home's style and colour scheme.
+Both uPVC and composite doors are adaptable and can be custom-designed to suit your home's style and colour scheme.

 Composite doors are much more robust, so they maintain their original look for longer.